 Hip Pain – why do women suffer more?

-The lateral side of the hip includes any muscle or structure on the outside of the hip (see the image 1 below) that runs down to the outside side of your knee.
+The lateral side of the hip includes a large number of structures (see the image 1 below) that start at the top of the pelvis and run down to the outside side of your knee.

-The following are common symptoms of lateral hip pain:
+The following are common symptoms of hip pain:

 - Pain or achy feelings at the side of your hip that may or may not run down the outside of your thigh to your knee.
 Sometimes the pain will radiate into the groin also.